Pork Tenderloin – Stuffed & Grilled

 Grilled Stuffed Pork Tenderloin Recipe

 Disappointment solved.
 Ever have a dish that stumps you?
 You make it sometimes and it comes out incredible, then other times it’s just , ehh.
 You start going through your head trying to figure out where you went wrong.
 What are the variables that changed?
-Ingredients, timing, heat… What the hell did I do wrong?
+Ingredients, timing, heat… What did I do wrong?
 Frustrating, isn’t it?
 However there is also a by-product of the hair-pulling frustration.
-“Hell yeah!” joy when you finally figure it out.
-Today I’m saying, “Hell yeah!”
+“Oh yeah!” joy when you finally figure it out.
+Today I’m saying, “Oh yeah!”

 The dish is Pork Tenderloin stuffed with swiss chard and pineapple, then grilled over charcoal.
 The pork tenderloin is first butterflied then allowed to absorb a ginger/soy marinade.
 Next, some swiss chard is blanched then seasoned with sauteed shallots and garlic, then combined with sweet, ripe pineapple dices.
 That mix is then put wrapped up into the pork loin, tied up, and topped with a slightly spicy soy-caramel glaze that is brushed on as it grills over charcoal that have had some smoker chips thrown on top for a little extra kick.
 Sounds quite tasty, doesn’t it?
-And it when it comes out right, this grilled pork tenderloin is damn tasty.
+And it when it comes out right, this grilled pork tenderloin is so tasty.
 However, in our experimentation with this dish, it hasn’t always come out correctly.
 The flavor it there, but the texture is not consistent.
 Sometimes perfect, other times the meat will seem a bit pasty.
 Being that the pork tenderloin is cooked over charcoal, the temperature is always a variable and open to suspicion.
 Especially if we are cooking with charcoal a we’ll often let the coals cool a bit past their peak to decrease their temp some.

 However there was another suspect.
 The pineapple.
 That sweet little fruit who’s flavor and image is symbolic of the beautiful, laid back charm of Hawaii.
-I’ll warn you now, don’t be fooled by it’s apparent innocence, that bastard’s got issues.
-We had know pineapple juices to affect chicken and break down meat excessively, but chicken meat can be a little pansy ass.
+I’ll warn you now, don’t be fooled by it’s apparent innocence, pineapple has got issues.
+We had know pineapple juices to affect chicken and break down meat excessively, but chicken meat can be a little finicky.
 Many times if you marinate it too long, that break down will occur.
 Pork is usually much more resilient.

 The stuffed pork tenderloin was a dish we wanted to serve on Easter.
 We were having a group of fantastic friends over, and this would be a great dish to pull off of the grill.
 So we tested it, 4 times.
 First, we tried isolating the heat, then tried a different substitute for the pineapple.
 It seemed the heat was the issue.
 If it the coals were too cool, the meat was pasty, however a little hotter and it was right on.
 Confident in our findings, the pork tenderloin was put on the menu for Sunday, little did we know that we were straight up wrong.

 Determined to conquer this potentially super tasty grilled tenderloin, we have re-tested our theories.
 Now the pork is hitting perfect every time.